 Possible Consequences of A DUI Charge

-What Are Some Possible Consequences Of A DUI Charge?
+What Are The Collateral Consequences Of A DWI Charge?

-Certain occupations are also affected by a DWI or breathe test refusal conviction.
+Occupational And Employment Consequences – Certain occupations are also affected by a DWI or breathe test refusal conviction.
 Those include being a pilot.
 If you fly an airplane as a pilot, that is an event that has to be reported to the Federal Aviation Administration not once, but twice.
-If you have a coast guard certification to pilot a vessel, that is a reportable event.
-If you trade stocks, bonds or securities for the accounts of other people, that is a reportable event.
-If you teach drivers education and motorcycle safety, you are prohibited from the occupation.
+If you have a Coast Guard certification to pilot a vessel, a DWI is a reportable event.
+If you trade stocks, bonds or securities for the accounts of other people, that can be a reportable event.
+If you teach drivers education and motorcycle safety, you are prohibited from those occupations.
 If you drive a taxi or a limousine, you are prohibited from both occupations.
-If you have vanity license plates, you lose your rights to possess them, even though that is very important for some people.
+Uber and other ride-sharing services may revoke your franchise with any traffic offense, not just DWI.
+If you have vanity (i.e., personalized) license plates, you lose your rights to possess them, even though that is very important for some people.

-Also, you have to be careful about what you disclose to your employer about getting a DUI ticket.
-Most employment in this country is called ‘At Will.’
+Telling Your Employer – Also, you have to be careful about what you disclose to your employer about getting a DUI ticket.
+Most employment in this country is called “at will.”
 That means that an employer can hire you or fire you for any reason or no reason at all as long as it is not based on a suspect classification, like race, religion, national origin, sexual orientation and things like that.
 This means if you disclose your DWI to your employer, you could end up getting fired.
-Some people have very close relationships with their employers, and those employers might feel sly of you for not telling them.
-Therefore, it is very much an individualized judgment call, and the fact is, it is such a sensitive choice.
+Some people have very close relationships with their employers, and those employers might be offended if you don’t tell them.
+Therefore, it is very much an individualized judgment call and a sensitive choice.

-Read about some of the Possible Consequences of a DUI Charge or call the law office of New Jersey DWI Attorney John Menzel, J.D. for an Initial Consultation at (888) 394-1394 and get the information and legal answers you’re seeking.
+Read about some of the Collateral Consequences of a DWI Charge or call the law office of New Jersey DWI Attorney John Menzel, J.D., for a free Initial Consultation at (732) 218-9090 and get the information and legal answers you’re seeking.